luiswirth/bsc-thesis/src/matter/software.typ

 - `ddf`: Discrete differential forms consisting of Cochains and Whitney forms.
 - `formoniq`: The main library assembling components and providing FEEC solvers.

-All of these have been published to `crates.io` @RustLang.

 The chapters of the thesis parallel the structure and outline of these libraries.

 == External libraries